cmwylie19/peppr/docs/030_user-guide/030_actions/010_mutate.md

 # Mutate

 Mutating admission webhooks are invoked first and can modify objects sent to the API server to enforce custom defaults.
-After an object is sent to Pepr's Mutating Admission Webhook, Pepr will [annotate the object](https://github.com/cmwylie19/peppr/blob/f01f5eeda16c13ecd0d51b26b8a16ed7e4c1b080/src/lib/mutate-processor.ts#L64) to indicate the status.
+After an object is sent to peppr's Mutating Admission Webhook, peppr will [annotate the object](https://github.com/cmwylie19/peppr/blob/f01f5eeda16c13ecd0d51b26b8a16ed7e4c1b080/src/lib/mutate-processor.ts#L64) to indicate the status.

-After a successful mutation of an object in a module with UUID static-test, and capability name hello-pepr, expect to see this annotation: `static-test.pepr.dev/hello-pepr: succeeded`.
+After a successful mutation of an object in a module with UUID static-test, and capability name hello-peppr, expect to see this annotation: `static-test.peppr.dev/hello-peppr: succeeded`.

 ## Mutate Helpers

 ### `SetLabel`

-`SetLabel` is used to set a lable on a Kubernetes object as part of a Pepr Mutate action.
+`SetLabel` is used to set a lable on a Kubernetes object as part of a peppr Mutate action.

 For example, to add a label when a ConfigMap is created: